Travel Insurance

 Different tiers of benefits and coverage levels allow travelers to match the insurance to their specific travel plans.
 A four-alarm, full-blown globetrotting honeymoon and Aunt Lucinda’s family picnic and bake-off may not both require the same travel insurance product.

 Among the first considerations to make when selecting a travel insurance plan is whether to pursue trip-specific or annual coverage.
-Frequent travellers, and those with a big family or young kids, may want to carefully consider the cost savings that an annual plan can provide.
+Frequent travelers, and those with a big family or young kids, may want to carefully consider the cost savings that an annual plan can provide.
 It’s not hard to do the math: when travelers add up the piecemeal cost of insurance for the trips they plan to take in the next year and compare it to the annual price tag, there will be a more attractive choice.

 One final note about travel insurance that doesn’t come with fine print or footnotes – and that’s peace of mind.
 It’s a product you hope you never need to use but appreciate when you have it, similar to other insurance products.
 Once you weigh the importance of this peace of mind, as well as the other factors outlined here, you’ll be closer to being able to decide whether travel insurance is right for your next trip.